ecaha/mikrok8s-hyperv/things/kubevirt.md

 ## CDI

-Now we need some way how we pass the iso file to the virtual machine.
-CDI - Containerized Data Importer is the right tool for it.
-It will create PVC (persistent volume claim) and allows us to upload file into this persistent volume.
-More details (here)[https://kubevirt.io/labs/kubernetes/lab2.html].
+Now we need a way to pass the iso file to the virtual machine.
+CDI - Containerized Data Importer is the right tool for that.
+It will create a PVC (persistent volume claim) and will allow us to upload files into this persistent volume.
+More details [here](https://kubevirt.io/labs/kubernetes/lab2.html).

 Install CDI - in powershell
 ```PowerShell